fitrianingrum/fitrianingrum.me/content/post/2020/yoy-analysis-sql-server.md

 Thus, it offers a true robust comparison for understanding the performance throughout the year.

 This article shows an example of a YoY analysis using T-SQL.
-For the demonstration, we will use the SQL Server AdventureWorks2017 sample database.
+For the database, I use the SQL Server AdventureWorks2017 sample database, which can be downloaded from this [link](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).

 ## Example

-Suppose we want to compare monthly sales in 2013 relative to 2012.
+Suppose you want to compare monthly sales in 2013 relative to 2012.
-To do that, first, we will create a Common Table Expression (CTE) to define the monthly sales in 2013.
+To do that, first, you can create a Common Table Expression (CTE) to define the monthly sales in 2013.
-Then, we will join the results with the previous year's sales and calculate the percent growth.
+Then, you can join the results with the previous year's sales and calculate the percent growth.

+Follow the simple step-be-step below:

 ### Step 1.
-Finding monthly sales in 2013 using CTE
+Find the monthly sales in 2013 using CTE

-The following MonthlySalesCTE defines monthly sales for 2013.
+The following MonthlySalesCTE defines the monthly sales for 2013.
-Pay attention to lines 2-7.
+Pay more attention to lines 2-7.

 {{< highlight sql "linenos=table,hl_lines=2-7">}}
 WITH MonthlySalesCTE(CteYear, CteMonth, CteSales) AS (